dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 STALL_RETRY_THRESHOLD = 2
 ```

-This is the current API exponential backoff code:
+This is the current API exponential backoff code.
+This is a global level functon but as noted below it is called in the
+tomcat_worker() function(.

 ```